ubffm/arcapi/gui3/README.rst

 good enough that we wish to display it to the user.

-One may want to use the auditing tool to confirm that the generated Hebrew is fit to be be used in the way we suggest.
-Alternatively, one may want to use it in this way automatically and simply use the tool to see what can be salvaged from those titles with no recommednations.
+One may want to use the auditing tool to confirm that the generated Hebrew is fit to be used in the way we suggest.
+Alternatively, one may want to use it in this way automatically and simply use the tool to see what can be salvaged from those titles with no recommendations.

 Below the filter options, there are tiles displaying the titles those titles which the filter will keep and those which will be removed when